-The figure shows a schematic layout of such an Energy Recovery Linac (ERL) and illustrates how it can be used as a superior synchrotron radiation source.
-A brilliant electron injector is used to obtain relativistic (say, 10 MeV) bunches with very low transverse and longitudinal emittances.
-These are then accelerated in an SC linac to energies in the range of 3-8 GeV.
-The resultant bunches are then guided around a transport loop, very much like a section of a third generation ring, consisting of a lattice of electron-optical elements interspersed with undulators to produce synchrotron radiation.
-The loop length is carefully adjusted so the bunches arrive back at the linac 180 degrees out of accelerating phase.
+electron-optical elements interspersed with undulators to produce synchrotron radiation.
+The loop length is carefully adjusted so the bunches arrive back at the linac $180^{\circ}$ out of accelerating phase.
 They then decelerate through the linac and emerge with the original injection energy, less synchrotron radiation losses.
-These low energy bunches are bent aside by a weak dipole magnet and sent to a beam dump.
-Disposing of the electron beam at very low energy results in much less induced radioactivity in the beam dump-an important advantage of energy recovery.
+These low-energy bunches are bent aside by a weak dipole magnet and sent to a beam dump.
+Disposing of the electron beam at very a low energy results in much less induced radioactivity in the beam dump-an important advantage of energy recovery.
 The essential distinction between an ERL and a storage ring, then, is that the electrons are recycled in a storage ring whereas only the electron energy is recycled in an ERL.
 This allows bunch manipulations in an ERL which would be unfeasible in a storage ring.

 But can energy recovery be made to work on a practical basis?
 A pioneering experiment was done in the mid-1970s with a SC linac at the Illinois superconducting microtron.
-Experiments at other labs followed, in concert with increasingly sophisticated superconducting linacs and superconducting radio-frequency structures developed, for example, at Cornell and Stanford.
-The CESR storage ring at Cornell, the CEBAF machine at the Thomas Jefferson National Accelerator Facility (Jefferson Laboratory), and LEP at CERN, all of which are driven by SC radiofrequency structures, have proven the practicality of SC accelerating structures for large machines.
+Experiments at other labs followed in concert with increasingly sophisticated SC linacs and SC radio-frequency structures developed, for example, at Cornell and Stanford.
+The CESR storage ring at Cornell, the CEBAF machine at the Thomas Jefferson National Accelerator Facility (Jefferson Laboratory), and LEP at CERN, all of which are driven by SC radio-frequency structures, have proven the practicality of SC accelerating structures for large machines.

-The most convincing demonstration of ERL technology, however, has been the commissioning in the last few years of a 48 MeV, 5 mA ERL at Jefferson Lab as a driver for an IR Free Electron Laser (see figure on facing page).
-This user facility produced >1 kW of IR power on a routine basis.
-It's energy recovery efficiency is better than 99.97 per cent.
+The most convincing demonstration of ERL technology, however, has been the commissioning in the last few years of a 48 MeV, 5 mA ERL at Jefferson Lab as a driver for an Infrared Radiation

+(IR) Free Electron Laser (see Fig. 2).
+This user facility produced > 1 kW of IR power on a routine basis.
+Its energy recovery efficiency is better than 99.97 per cent.
 (It may be a good deal better.
 The actual efficiency has never been measured to higher accuracy.)

 ERLs have tremendous potential as synchrotron radiation sources.
 As opposed to storage rings, the essential bunch characteristics are determined primarily by the injector, not by the entire ring.
 This greatly eases the task of upgrading the facility as injectors improve.
 Since bunches are not stored, there is no decay of a fill.
 Complex bunch trains can be readily implemented by programming the timing of the laser illuminating the photocathode electron source.
 Another major advantage is the ability to control the cross-sectional properties of the bunch.
-In storage rings, the bunches tend to be flat in cross section and have a vertical emittance which is orders of magnitude smaller than the horizontal emittance.
+In storage rings, the bunches tend to be flat in cross-section and have a vertical emittance which is orders of magnitude smaller than the horizontal emittance.
 By contrast, the beams in an ERL are naturally round with equal emittances in the horizontal and the vertical, which can be very advantageous for certain X-ray optics.
 As discussed below, ERL sources are being contemplated with flux and brilliance exceeding all existing storage rings.

 ERLs also lend themselves to the production of very short X-ray pulses.
-Studies of phenomena on the 100 femtosecond time-scale are
+Studies of phenomena on the 100 fs time-scale are rapidly emerging as one of the next frontiers of X-ray science.
+Our understanding of the initial events in chemical and solidstate systems has been revolutionized within the last decade by spectroscopies with femtosecond optical lasers.
+What is lacking is the associated